SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

 Then we have a timing check - how long has it  been since the last flush?
 Is it longer than some throttle we've set \(MIN\_TIME\_BETWEEN\_FLUSHES\_MS = 5ms\)?
 Or do we still have some pending JavaScript function calls from native? **If the last flush is 5ms ago or we don't have any pending JavaScript calls the native call queue will be flushed. **

 The reason why we're checking pending calls is when we finishing calling some JavaScript functions from native, it will flush queue for us.
-We've mentioned this in previous chapter
+We've mentioned this in previous [chapter](./how-does-native-code-communicate-with-javascript).